dddrrreee/cs49n-19spr/labs/0-blink/README.md

    - Make sure you reboot after doing so.

 Linux:
-  - you may need to add yourself to the `dialout` group (or `serial`) depending on the distribution.
+  - You shouldn't need drivers, however you may need to add yourself to the `dialout` group (or `serial`) depending on the distribution.

 Mechanically:

-  0. Unplug your pi, don't modify the wiring for the tty or the LED.
+  0. Unplug your pi.
+Don't modify your current wiring.
   1. Copy `firmware/bootloader.bin` on your SD card as `kernel.img` (see a pattern?).
   2. Hook the TX and RX wires up to the pi.
 Do you TX/TX and RX/RX or switch them?
 (Hint: Think about the semantics of TX (transmit) and RX (receive).)